A-Wael74/WAEL-S/README.md

 # WAEL-S
-ARM, ATMEGA32 Drivers and Projects
+ARM, ATMEGA32 Drivers and Projects, Happy to help you!